 The RU-486 abortion pill

-abortions: The Alan Guttmacher Institute estimates that during the first six months of 2001, more
+abortions in the United States: The Alan Guttmacher Institute estimated that during the first six months of 2001, more

 than 37,000 non-surgical abortions were performed using RU-486 and similar medication.